duqb/duqb.github.io/README.md

-Migrate the blog to github: http://duqingbin.com
+Migrate the blog to github.